-How Do I Get My Dog to Stop Chewing Shoes?
+How Do I Get My Dog to Stop Chewing on Wood?

 If your dog chews on wood trims, gnaws dirty socks or phone chargers, it’s highly likely they are bored.
 Dog choosing wood to chew on may be a sign that your pet finds it as the only object available to play around.
 Your four-legged baby is active and energetic, and if that energy is not spent productively, it’s redirected into destructive behavior patterns.